ismailshuaau/sc/README.md

 ### Installation

-1. From the directory where you want to install the app, clone the project repo
+1. From the directory where you want to install the app, clone the repo
-2. Clone the repo
 ```sh
 git clone https://github.com/ismailshuaau/storyclash.git
 ```
-3. Enter the project folder and rename env.example to .env
+2. Enter the project folder and rename env.example to .env
 ```sh
 cp env-example .env
 ```
-4. Install Laravel with
+3. Install Laravel with
 ```sh
 composer install
 ```
-5. The next thing you should do after installing Laravel is set your application key
+4. The next thing you should do after installing Laravel is set your application key
 ```sh
 php artisan key:generate to generate secure key in .env file
 ```
-6. Set environment variables in the env to connect MySQL Server
+5. Set environment variables in the env to connect MySQL Server
 ```sh
     DB_CONNECTION = ?
     DB_DATABASE = ?